Anolis kemptoni

 Anolis kemptoni, or Kempton's anole, is a species of lizard in the family Dactyloidae.
 The species is native to Central America.

 Etymology

 The specific name, kemptoni, is in honor of American physician Kempton Potter Aiken Taylor, who was the younger brother of poet Conrad Aiken.

 Geographic range

 A. kemptoni is native to Costa Rica and Panama.

+Habitat

+The preferred natural habitat of A. kemptoni is forest, at altitudes of 1,100–2,000 m.